JackPotat0/jackpotat0.github.io/docs/game.md

   <summary>My intepretation on the ending</summary>
 	The part where Orran sees Ramza and Alma as he expresses his regret for them.
 This shows that Ramza still lives on in Orran's mind, and that is what drives Orran to record Ramza's story and even die for it, just so that the truth may be revealed some day.
 The truly noble one is the one whom people will die for (dying is the key of our comparison here), not the hero on the face level, contrasting Delita.
 This is why I think it is more beautiful for Ramza and party to die narrative wise (also this can explain his line about his father), he can sacrifice himself because Ramza did for many, even no one knows.
 At least Orran knows he might be remembered by his works, but Ramza is doing all this out of his kindness for the world.
 I know a lot of this is mere assumption, but I think this is more romantic.
 	  <br><br>
+	(So the remake version confirmed they are alive and living a new life.
+Good for them I guess.
+I will keep my reading though)
+	  <br><br>
 	Fast forward to Delita's sequence.
 Ovelia at this point is the only person alive who has some genuine connection with Delita from the main story.
 Due to how Delita has treated others, she simply cannot trust him at all, as much as she wants to.
 I believe it will help to have one sequence between the graveyard scene and this scene, to show her fear of Delita - or the Delita/Orran/Valmafra scene is meant to do that, since Ovelia leaves in panic after hearing Delita's narcissistic grand plan.
 I think her reason is that she wanted to know if Delita will put himself before her i.e. the only person he seemed to care about.
 The only way to test him is to stake her own life, and she probably has an answer in mind.
 There is no way she can kill Delita like that, even she knows, and that is never the purpose.
 That is why she did not wound him fatally, and said:
 	<br><br>
 		<i>How could you?
 You...you used them, and all the others!
 And someday you'll cast me aside, just as you did him!</i>